yellow-footed-honeyguide/prompt-engineers-atlas/README.md

 # prompt-codex
-Collection of prompts for LLM
+Collection of prompts for LLM & collection of LLM links